joystacktrek/fullstack-starter-kit-01/client-guide.md

 Here's how to set up the project:
 ### Create a React App
+1.  create a folder named as `starter-kit`
-1. Open your terminal and navigate to the directory where you want to create your new React.js project.
+2. open your terminal and navigate to the directory where you want to create your new React.js project.
-2. Run the following command to create a new React.js project using `create-react-app`:
+3. Run the following command to create a new React.js project using `create-react-app`:
 ```bash
 npx create-react-app client
 ```
-(Replace "client" with the name of your project.)

-3. Navigate to the project directory using `cd starterkit_react`.
+4. Navigate to the project directory using `cd client`.

 ### Install Tailwind CSS
-4. Install the necessary dependencies:
+5. Install the necessary dependencies:
 ```bash
 npm install -D tailwindcss
 ```